intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/document-management/create-document.md

 ---
 # Description

-`Create` document action allows to upload a file (set of files) into a particular data provider with ability to specify document properties.
+`Create` document action allows to upload a file into a particular data provider with ability to specify document properties.
 This type of action can be added on a grid toolbar and will be rendered as a separate button (if only one create action is bound to the grid) or a dropdown (in case grid contains many create actions).